OSGeo/gdal/gdal/doc/source/drivers/raster/wms.rst

    A list of subdatasets will be returned, resulting from the parsing of the GetCapabilities request on that server.

--  (GDAL >= 1.9.0) a pseudo GetMap request, such as the subdataset name returned by the previous syntax :
+-  a pseudo GetMap request, such as the subdataset name returned by the previous syntax :

    ::

       gdalinfo "WMS:http://wms.geobase.ca/wms-bin/cubeserv.cgi?SERVICE=WMS&VERSION=1.1.1&REQUEST=GetMap&LAYERS=DNEC_250K%3AELEVATION%2FELEVATION&SRS=EPSG:42304&BBOX=-3000000,-1500000,6000000,4500000"

--  (GDAL >= 1.9.0) the base URL of a Tiled WMS service, prefixed with *WMS:* and with request=GetTileService as GET argument:
+-  the base URL of a Tiled WMS service, prefixed with *WMS:* and with request=GetTileService as GET argument:

    ::